* Click here to view our new-style home page (with all products one click away)! *

 CRW sits within the National Environmental Satellite, Data, and Information Service (NESDIS) Center for Satellite Applications and Research (STAR), and is a part of the NOAA Coral Reef Conservation Program (CRCP) matrix.

-Our satellite product suites are a key component of NOAA's monitoring efforts for coral reef ecosystems, including the Coral Reef Ecosystem Integrated Observing System and the Coral Reef Conservation Program's National Coral Reef Monitoring Program.
+CRW's satellite products are a key component of NOAA's monitoring efforts for coral reef ecosystems, including the National Coral Reef Monitoring Program.

 Click here for a brief history of the early years (1997-2007) of the NOAA CRW program.
 (Note that this is a PDF of the story that was originally featured on the "NOAA Celebrates 200 Years of Science, Service, and Stewardship" website.
 That archival website is currently offline and unavailable.)